Skip to main content

 Building a Typography System for a Next.js Design System

-Apr 5, 20261 min readReact, Design Systems, TypeScript, Tailwind CSS, Monorepo
+Apr 5, 20261 min readReact, TypeScript, Tailwind CSS, Monorepo

-Designing the Variant API
+Designing the variant API

-The goal was a component API that encodes every approved text style as a named variant, with sensible defaults for the rendered HTML element:
+I wanted a component API that encodes every approved text style as a named variant, with sensible defaults for the rendered HTML element:

 <Heading variant="hero">Page Title</Heading> // → <h1>